 In setting the flow value of unemployment b, I follow Hall and Milgrom (2008) and Gregory et al. (2021) who argue that on average, the sum of unemployment benefits and the value of leisure amount to about 65% of wage earnings.
 The tail index of self-employment output, k, is the main determinant of mean self-employment income.
 The relative job offer rate for the self-employed, ζ , affects the reservation self-employment productivity and thus lower-tail self-employment income, because OTJ search is valuable.
 I thus set k and ζ to match the ratio of the mean and the tenth percentile of hourly self-employment income to the corresponding wage moments.
-These moments are 1.24 and 0.67 for full time workers
+These moments are 1.24 and 0.67 for full time workers (annual hours > 1800) in the American Community Survey (Ruggles et al., 2023, waves for 2006, 2011, 2016 and 2019, accessed via IPUMS USA).

-10Higher k_v also has the same effects that taxes on the revenue of employers would have.
+12Higher k_v also has the same effects that taxes on the revenue of employers would have.
 However, calibrated k_v is not correlated with effective marginal tax rates from the OECD (Hanappi, 2018), which are available for 32 countries in the DLS data, including 8 HUHS ones.